-Talking about the Indian Ocean is surrounded by 4 continents i.e., Asia, Africa, Oceania, and Antarctica.
-Approximately 20 % of the sea surface of the earth comes under the Indian Ocean and 80 % of Global trade of oil and goods transits the Indian Ocean which makes the Indian Ocean strategically critical and important.
+The Indian Ocean is bordered by four continents: Asia, Africa, Oceania, and Antarctica.
+It accounts for approximately 20% of the Earth's sea surface, and 80% of the global trade in oil and goods transits through it, making the Indian Ocean strategically critical and important.

-Command on the sea allows the nation's ships, goods, military, and commerce to move around the globe at will.
-Most of the trade is done through ships.
-In Ocean, if a nation commands over straits/choke points, that nation controls world trade.
-It helps the nation to pursue its interests.
+Command over the sea allows a nation's ships, goods, military, and commerce to move globally at will.
+As most trade is conducted via ships, controlling straits or choke points in the ocean grants a nation control over world trade, helping it to pursue its interests.

-Now here, is how China is going near this point, their country Djibouti is in the horn of Africa (east Africa) and very near to the strait of Bab al-Mandab which is between the Gulf of Aden and the Red Sea.
-This strait is strategically critical as ships pass through it.
-China has a military base and a port for PLA and PLA Navy in Djibouti.
-If any conflict starts with China in the future, if China wants, China can block these choke points.
+The Suez Canal, a key transit point between Europe and Asia, handles approximately 12% of total global trade and 30% of maritime traffic, saving time and money for many countries.
+China is establishing a presence near this critical point.
+Djibouti, located in the Horn of Africa (East Africa), is very close to the Strait of Bab al-Mandab, which connects the Gulf of Aden and the Red Sea.
+This strait is strategically vital as many ships pass through it.
+China maintains a military base and a port for the PLA and PLA Navy in Djibouti.
+In a future conflict, China could potentially block these choke points.

-(CPEC) which comes under BRI, China building a vast highway and railway network, which will link Gwadar, Karachi, Lahore, Kashgar (Xinjiang Province), and also central Asia.
-The corridor passes through Gilgit Baltistan (Pakistan-occupied Kashmir which is a disputed territory).
-And also helping Pakistan to build energy plants.
+Gwadar port in Pakistan is being developed and utilized by China to reduce its dependence on the Strait of Malacca.
+The China-Pakistan Economic Corridor (CPEC), a part of the BRI, involves China building an extensive highway and railway network that will link Gwadar, Karachi, Lahore, Kashgar (Xinjiang Province), and central Asia.
+The corridor passes through Gilgit-Baltistan (Pakistan-occupied Kashmir), a disputed territory.
+China is also assisting Pakistan in building energy plants.
 The deal was signed in May 2013.

-China’s presence in Gwadar is not just about trade—it’s a strategic move.
-The Gwadar port offers China direct access to the Arabian Sea, bypassing the longer and vulnerable sea route through the Strait of Malacca.
-It also allows China to have a strategic military and commercial foothold right next to India.
-This is part of a larger Chinese strategy to encircle India, often referred to as the "String of Pearls".
+China’s presence in Gwadar is a strategic move, not just a trade one.
+The port gives China direct access to the Arabian Sea, bypassing the longer and more vulnerable route through the Strait of Malacca.
+It also provides China with a strategic military and commercial foothold right next to India, forming part of the larger Chinese strategy to encircle India, known as the "String of Pearls."

 Hambantota Port – Sri Lanka

-Another critical pearl in the string is the Hambantota port in Sri Lanka.
-Though built under the Belt and Road Initiative, Sri Lanka fell into debt and couldn’t repay Chinese loans.
-As a result, it had to lease the port to China for 99 years in 2017.
-This gives the Chinese a long-term strategic position close to Indian shores.
-It’s not just an economic move—it’s a geopolitical one.
-If needed, China can convert this civilian port into a naval one within days.
+Another critical 'pearl' is the Hambantota port in Sri Lanka.
+Constructed under the Belt and Road Initiative, Sri Lanka defaulted on Chinese loans and had to lease the port to China for 99 years in 2017.
+This grants China a long-term strategic position close to Indian shores.
+It is a geopolitical move as much as an economic one; China could potentially convert this civilian port into a naval one rapidly if needed.

 Myanmar – Kyaukpyu Port

-In Myanmar, China is developing the Kyaukpyu port along with oil and gas pipelines that start from this port and go deep into Yunnan province in China.
-This helps China bypass the Malacca Strait completely for energy transport.
-This also means China is slowly tightening its grip across the Indian Ocean from the East as well.
+In Myanmar, China is developing the Kyaukpyu port, along with oil and gas pipelines that run from the port deep into China’s Yunnan province.
+This enables China to completely bypass the Malacca Strait for energy transport.
+This expansion demonstrates China's slow but steady tightening of its grip across the Indian Ocean from the East.

 Maldives and Seychelles

 China has been actively engaging with small island nations like the Maldives and Seychelles.
-China has invested heavily in infrastructure in the Maldives, building bridges and ports.
-These might seem like development projects, but they could be used later for naval logistics or surveillance purposes.
-Similar reports have emerged from Seychelles, where Chinese naval interests have been quietly expanding.
+In the Maldives, China has invested heavily in infrastructure, including bridges and ports.
+While presented as development projects, these facilities could potentially be used later for naval logistics or surveillance.
+Similar reports of quietly expanding Chinese naval interests have emerged from Seychelles.

 India’s Counter Strategy

-India is not sitting idle.
-It is well aware of the growing Chinese influence in the Indian Ocean.
+India is not passive and is acutely aware of the growing Chinese influence in the Indian Ocean.
 India has launched several initiatives to ensure maritime dominance and counterbalance China’s moves.

-India’s partnership with countries like the USA, Japan, and Australia under the QUAD framework is crucial.
-These countries regularly conduct joint naval exercises in the Indo-Pacific region to ensure a free and open sea route.
+India’s partnership with countries like the USA, Japan, and Australia under the QUAD framework is vital.
+These nations regularly conduct joint naval exercises in the Indo-Pacific region to ensure a free and open sea route.

 India is also developing the Andaman and Nicobar Islands into a strategic military base to monitor and control shipping routes in the eastern Indian Ocean.
-These islands are located near the Strait of Malacca, which is a critical point for Chinese shipping.
-With better radar systems, airstrips, and naval bases, India can keep an eye on China’s naval movements.
+These islands are near the Strait of Malacca, a critical choke point for Chinese shipping.
+With improved radar systems, airstrips, and naval bases, India can closely track China’s naval movements.

-India has also signed agreements with countries like Oman, Iran (Chabahar Port), Mauritius, Madagascar, and France for access to military bases or port facilities.
-This creates a network of Indian presence across the ocean, also known as Mission SAGAR (Security and Growth for All in the Region).
+Furthermore, India has signed agreements with countries like Oman, Iran (Chabahar Port), Mauritius, Madagascar, and France for access to military bases or port facilities.
+This establishes a network of Indian presence across the ocean, formally known as Mission SAGAR (Security and Growth for All in the Region).

 Final Thoughts

-The Indian Ocean is not just a body of water; it is the heart of global trade and energy flow.
-China's growing presence and construction of ports and bases under the Belt and Road Initiative is not only about development—it is about domination.
-From Djibouti in Africa to Gwadar in Pakistan, from Sri Lanka to Myanmar, China is placing its strategic pearls.
+The Indian Ocean is more than a body of water; it is central to global trade and energy flow.
+China's increasing presence and the construction of ports and bases under the Belt and Road Initiative are driven by a goal of domination, not just development.
+From Djibouti in Africa to Gwadar in Pakistan, and from Sri Lanka to Myanmar, China is strategically placing its 'pearls.'

 Post a Comment